henryorton/paramagpy/examples/rdc_fit/README.rst

 .. literalinclude:: ../../../examples/rdc_fit/rdc_fit.py
 	:lines: 14-16

-The alignment tensor is solved using the function :py:func:`paramagpy.fit.svd_fit_metal_from_rdc` which return a tuple of ``(metal, calculated, qfactor)``, where metal is the fitted metal, calculated is the calculated RDC values.
-These tensor are then saved.
+The alignment tensor is solved using the function :py:func:`paramagpy.fit.svd_fit_metal_from_rdc` which return a tuple of ``(metal, calculated)``, where metal is the fitted metal, calculated is the calculated RDC values.
+The tensors are then saved.
+Note that we set the argument ``ensembleAverage`` to ``True``.
+This is important because the PDB structure represents and MD simulation.
+If set to False, a much smaller tensor would be fit.

 .. literalinclude:: ../../../examples/rdc_fit/rdc_fit.py
 	:lines: 18-24